phalcon/documentation/docs/api/phalcon_auth.md

 ```

 Resolves a fresh instance: new() on the Container (bypasses the
-instance cache); get() on the legacy Di (fresh for unregistered or
+instance cache); on the legacy Di, get() for unregistered or
+non-shared services, and a rebuild from the definition for shared
-non-shared services).
-On Di, an unregistered but existing class is
+services (Di::get() would return the cached instance).
+On Di, an
-still built via the class builder.
+unregistered but existing class is still built via the class builder.

 #### `serviceCandidates()` { #authinternalcontainerresolver-servicecandidates }